ORNL/cpp-proposals-pub/D1673/blas_interface.md

 ```

 These tag classes specify what algorithms and other users of a matrix
-(represented as a `basic_mdspan`) should assume about the diagonal
+(represented as a `basic_mdspan` or `basic_mdarray`) should assume
-entries of the matrix, and whether algorithms and users of the matrix
+about the diagonal entries of the matrix, and whether algorithms and
-should access those diagonal entries explicitly.
+users of the matrix should access those diagonal entries explicitly.

 The `implicit_unit_diagonal_t` tag indicates that algorithms or other
-users of the resulting view will never refer to `A(i,i)`.
-Algorithms
+users of the view with that tag ("viewer") will never refer to the
+`i,i` element of the matrix being viewed ("viewee").
+Algorithms and
-and other users of the view will assume that the matrix has a diagonal
+other users of the view will assume that the matrix has a diagonal of
-of ones (a unit diagonal).  *[Note:* Typical BLAS practice is that the
+ones (a unit diagonal).  *[Note:* Typical BLAS practice is that the
 algorithm never actually needs to form an explicit `1.0`, so there is
 no need to impose a constraint that `1` or `1.0` is convertible to
 `element_type`. --*end note]*

 The tag `explicit_diagonal_t` indicates that algorithms and other
-users of the resulting view may access the matrix's diagonal entries
+users of the viewer may access the viewee's diagonal entries directly,
-directly, by referring to `A(i,i)` (if `i,i` is in the domain of `A`).
+by referring to the `i,i` element (if `i,i` is in the viewee's
+domain).

 ##### Packed storage tags